anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Humanity is acquiring all the right technology for all the wrong reasons.
+Quote: Life is a succession of moments.
+To live each one is to succeed.

-By: Buckminster Fuller
+By: Corita Kent